tystar86/apiary_license_check/README.md

         $ python3 license_check.py
         ```

-3. In console you will get some basics results, for more details please see the created file `license_check_%Y-%m-%d_%H:%M:%S`.
+3. In console you will get some basic results, for more details please see the created file `license_check_%Y-%m-%d_%H:%M:%S`.
       ```
       ### Console output